Last Updated: June 2025 | Reviewed by Abbie Jacobs

 Insurance Reimbursement Parity

-The passage of House Bill 1069 and Senate Bill 607 in 2024 represents a significant advancement for Massachusetts CNMs.
-This legislation mandates that insurance providers reimburse CNMs at the same rate as physicians for identical services, removing historical payment disparities that limited practice sustainability.
+The passage of House Bill 1069 and Senate Bill 607 in 2024 represents a significant advancement for certified nurse-midwives (CNMs) in Massachusetts.
+This legislation mandates that insurance providers reimburse certified nurse-midwives (CNMs) at the same rate as physicians for identical services, thereby removing historical payment disparities that have limited the sustainability of their practice.

 As Kathryn Kravetz Carr, former president of the Massachusetts Affiliate of the American College of Nurse-Midwives, stated, “This legislation decreases barriers to practice, which in turn increases access to midwifery care and, more broadly, women’s healthcare.”